 The best mini projector out of the four depends on one’s personal preference and needs.
 For this review, we’re basing it on the one that has the best specifications for each category.
 With that, the ViewSonic PJD5155 SVGA HDMI Projector is our champion.
 But you will pay slightly more for the extra features and quality.

-For those not picky about image quality and looking for a lightweight and easy to bring along portable projector, the Abox A2 Projector gets my recommendation which we have just upgraded to for 2019.
+For those not picky about image quality and looking for a lightweight and easy to bring along portable projector, the Abox A2 Projector gets my recommendation for an older unit which we used for a long time.

 All of these backyard projectors can be made smart with the aid of the Google Chromecast HDMI dongle.
 This way you can stream shows like Netflix direct to your portable projector.
 The Chromecast is powered from a spare USB port on your projector.
 It’s like magic.